FAQs

 Brief exam

-Low dose of pre-surgery injectable anesthesia, with inhaled anesthesia and oxygen administered during surgery
+Cats: low dose of pre-surgery injectable anesthesia, with inhaled anesthesia and oxygen administered during surgery

 Pulse oximeter monitoring during surgery

-Pain medication - lasts several days
+Cats: anti-inflammatory pain medication - lasts several days

 Post-op monitoring and recovery

-No e-collar - our veterinary is very experienced with sterilization procedures so incisions on routine spays and neuters are very small, which minimizes internal and external tissue trauma.
+Cats: no e-collar - our veterinary is very experienced with sterilization procedures so incisions on routine spays and neuters are very small, which minimizes internal and external tissue trauma.
 As a result, an e-collar (which can cause stress for the cat) is not needed.

 Many veterinarians and clinics charge additional fees for cats that are in heat or pregnant, and many will not spay a pregnant cat at all.
 Because we understand the importance of spaying feral, community and owned cats to prevent more kittens from being born, we do not charge any additional fees for these situations.
 WE WILL ALWAYS MAKE ROOM FOR A PREGNANT CAT WHO NEEDS TO BE SPAYED.
 If you do not see available appointments, please email us at felinefixmissouri@gmail.com and we will open a spot for you during our next appointment.

-Cat Neuters
+Dog and Cat Neuters

 TNR Packages and Care

 ALL cats scheduled for TNR services must be at least three pounds.
 If the cat is under three pounds we will be unable to perform surgery.
+This ensures we are able to administer a rabies vaccine at the time of surgery.
+Cats scheduled for TNR services do NOT need to come in a trap, although it is fine if they do.

 Appointment Limits

-To ensure that everyone has access to care, we will limit the number of appointments scheduled by one person to a maximum of five per date.
+To ensure that everyone has access to care, we will limit the number of cat appointments scheduled by one person to a maximum of five cats per date.
 If we still have slots open right before a surgery day, they will be opened to anyone who needs additional appointments.
 If an individually schedules more than five appointments on one date, we will cancel and refund the extra appointments so the owner/caretaker can schedule for another date.

 Cats Already Sterilized